All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The building has the appearance of a family palace; its architect was traditionally

-assumed to be Ottaviano Mascherino (and Vasi supported this opinion), but today this attribution is questioned.
+assumed to be Ottavio Mascherino (and Vasi supported this opinion), but today this attribution is questioned.

-Courtyard: (left) upper loggia decorated with a coat of arms of Pope Innocent XIII; (right) 1743 clock placed by Commendator Antonio Maria Pallavicini and
+Courtyard: (left) upper loggia decorated with a coat of arms of Pope Innocent XIII between Prudence and Strength; (right) highly complex 1743 clock placed by Commendator Antonio Maria Pallavicini which indicates the "Italian hour"

 (left) Courtyard; (right) entrance to the pharmacy